nusrobomaster/nusrobomaster.github.io/docs/nav-teams/Waffle-Dudes.md

 7. Motor/ Battery/ Electronic Speed Control, Power Distribution Box

     - Use DJI made parts in the interest of time.
 Only when unable to meet our requirements (e.g. not enough power), should we consider other alternatives

+    - Must comply to rules, e.g. power consumption to be under 80W

 8. Ultrasonic Sensor